Dadudekc/trading-leads-bot/README.md

-# 🚀 FreeRideInvestor Web Scraper & Automation Suite
+# 🚀 free-ride-investor Web Scraper & Automation Suite

 ## 📌 Overview
 This repository contains a **Python-based web scraping and automation framework** designed to collect, analyze, and process financial data from social media and web sources.
 It integrates **Selenium**, **BeautifulSoup**, and **Pandas** to extract real-time trading insights, automate research, and enhance decision-making.